-St Ragener may be one of many little known anglo-saxon saints, but he is St Peter’s special saint and the traditional story is that he is buried here.
-Following the public workshop held at St Peter’s on 16th November 2010, we hope to discover more objective facts about the life and tradition of St Ragener.
+St Ragener may be one of many little known Anglo-Saxon saints, but he is St Peter’s special saint.
+The traditional medieval story is that he is buried here.

 If you would like to join the group of Friends engaged in research into St Ragener, please email chairman Jean Hawkins (firstname.lastname@example.org) or phone 01604 499611.